 - You may like: Bristol & Bath region shines in Tech Nation 2017 report

 To celebrate, we’ve put together a list of some of the most impressive investment raises by individual technology companies in the region, including some not listed in that report.
-Go South West!
+This makes a total investment of over £200m in the region – Go South West!

 Bristol-based startup Graphcore fast tracked its way to an impressive raise of $30million from worldwide venture capitalists late last year, as well as an additional $30m in July 2017, bringing its first-round investment up to a colossal $60m, in order to develop its machine learning and artificial intelligence chip and system development technology.